-funds currently report a very low percentage of investments that comply with the EU Taxonomy.
+Asset managers depend on available sustainability data relating to their investee companies.
+There is currently a lack of sustainability data available.
+This has created the risk that investment funds currently report a very low percentage of investments that comply with the EU Taxonomy.

-sustainable investments with an environmental objective that do not take into account the criteria for substantial environmental objective.
+an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU-Taxonomy.